khink/band-it/readme.md

 - [Band Mule](https://www.bandmule.com/) More focus on organisation (calendar), communication (chat), file sharing
 - [LyricPadApp](http://www.lyricpadapps.com/) Scrolling lyrics
 - [Setlist Helper](http://www.setlisthelper.com/) Create setlists, no chords, lyrics.
 Also, fugly.

+## Implementation / Caveats

+### End user interaction

+As this will involve direct end user interaction, a large amount of time is needed to manage that:

+- Support / helpdesk (can be via e-mail)
+- Check online reviews

+### Payment plan

+- Subscription
+- Monthly (low threshold) and yearly
+- About 1 to 2 euros/dollars per month

+We'd need to send payment requests for continuation at the end of each subscription period.

+### Backend only?

+I'm assuming there's going to be a JS frontend and a REST API backend.

+A thought: can we just "sell" API calls to the back-end, and let another party take care of the front-end and customer support?

+This might open up our business also to people who wish to build an app.